✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-06

 • Acute kidney failure

-• Seizures, ataxia, coma at high doses
+• Seizures, coma at high doses

 • Death within 24–48 hours without treatment